BuiBachKhanhDuy/Gold_Price_Predict_Model_with_Yfinance/README.md

 ## Project Overview
 Project include two main parts:
 1. Data Visualization (Data_Visualization.ipynb): Data collected by import yfinance library with ticket GC=F (Gold price).
 In the file you can find charts that use for visualization and notes of my insight about gold price analysis.
-2. Predict Model (Predict_Model.ipynb): This part include preprocessing, train model (Random Forest and XGBoost), evaluation and backtest function.
+2. Predict Model (Predict_Model.ipynb): This part include preprocessing, train model (Random Forest, XGBoost, MLP), evaluation and backtest function.

 ## Installation
 Clone the repository and install the required dependencies: